 The DPDP Act allows designation of Significant Data Fiduciaries based on volume, sensitivity, and risk factors, with enhanced obligations including Data Protection Impact Assessments and appointing Data Protection Officers.

-Monitor regulatory guidance on Significant Data Fiduciary criteria and prepare for enhanced obligations if your SaaS platform meets designation thresholds.
+Monitor regulatory guidance on Significant Data Fiduciary criteria, and use ongoing risk assessment to support readiness if your SaaS platform meets designation thresholds.

 For insights on managing comprehensive privacy frameworks in major markets, check out our South Korea PIPA guide which addresses similar extensive regulatory requirements.